 • Friday: 1:30 - 5:30 p.m.• Saturday: 11:00 a.m. - 1:00 p.m

 Visit Minto Arts Council Websitefor information on upcoming events, exhibits and artist talks.

 (3rd Floor, Harriston Carnegie Library)

 The Crown Theatre & Cultural Centre

-Built in 1949, The Crown Harriston has 226 seats, many original features and phenomenal acoustics.
+The Crown Harriston has 226 seats, many original features and phenomenal acoustics.
 Available for stage rentals for private and public rehearsals and performances.
-We also host art exhibitions and monthly events.
+They also host art exhibitions and monthly events.

 23 Elora Street South, Harriston, ON

 The Wellington County Barn Quilt Trail Association is a non-profit organization that serves as a promoter and organizer of barn quilt trails in Wellington County.
 Their committee fosters collectiveness through creativity and improves communication to positively impact tourism.